greg-mcmann/mustache/README.md

 ### Sections

 Sections render a section of a template zero or more times.
 Each section must have an opening tag and a closing tag with the same name.
 For example, you can create a section for rendering a list of animals with a starting tag `{{#animals}}` followed by a closing tag `{{/animals}}`.
 Section names are looked up in the data table, and the value's type determines the behavior of the section.
 If the value is a list, then the section tag will render the contents once for each item in the list.
 If the value is 'true' then the section is rendered once.
 If the section is 'false' then the section is not rendered, unless you are rendering an inverted section.
 Variables in sections are searched starting from the context of the current section before searching parent sections.
 To get the current item from a list of primitives, or the value evaluated by a conditional section, use the special `.` variable name.
+Lines with a standalone opening tag or closing tag are stripped from the output rather than leaving an empty line.

 **Template**
 ```Text